tpulkit/txt2vid/README.md

 ## Use-Cases
-Currently, repo allows following use cases:
+Currently, the repo allows following use cases:

 ![Use Cases](https://github.com/tpulkit/txt2vid/blob/main/images/repo_use_cases.png)

 The main scripts are <br>